 View frequently asked questions about paying fees.

 To review any fee scaling eligibility, refer to rule 2.15 of the Rules of the State Bar of California.
-Fee scaling applies only to licensees on active status with qualifying income.
-Payment and the fee scaling declaration must be received by the State Bar no later than February 1, 2023, to qualify.
-The fee scaling declaration is available through your My State Bar Profile when calculating your fees.
+Pursuant to rule 2.15, active licensees who have a total gross annual individual income from all sources of less than $60,478.35 may request a twenty-five percent fee scaling reduction of annual fees.
+Requests to fee scale must include the required fee scaling declaration signed under penalty of perjury and payment of the reduced fee.
+The required fee scaling declaration may be submitted online through My State Bar Profile when calculating your annual fees.
 View Frequently Asked Questions about fee scaling.

 Attorneys are responsible for maintaining the accuracy of the information in their State Bar record.
 Any changes must be reported within 30 days.
 Pursuant to rule 2.2 (c) of the Rules of the State Bar of California, attorneys are required to verify the information in their State Bar record by February 1 of each year during the annual license renewal process.